 Conserving an historic house on the Liffey

-Dublin Civic Trust is embarking on a flagship building conservation project in the heart of Dublin’s historic centre.
+Dublin Civic Trust has just completed the first phase of its building conservation project in the heart of Dublin’s historic centre.
 Strategically sited on the north Liffey quays overlooking Christ Church Cathedral and the Civic Offices, 18 Ormond Quay Upper is a handsome example of a Liffey-side merchant house embedded with layers of evolution dating from the 17th century to the 20th century.

-Now in need of major structural consolidation and conservation of historic fabric, the Trust is about to undertake a wholesale refurbishment of this designated Protected Structure as a dynamic demonstration of best conservation practice and reuse.
+Formerly in need of major structural consolidation and conservation of historic fabric, the Trust has undertaken wholesale refurbishment of this designated Protected Structure as a beacon of best conservation practice and reuse over the course of 2017-2018.

 This is the most challenging and transformative building project the Trust has embarked on since its foundation in 1992 and is one of the most significant initiatives of its kind in Ireland.

-Using our online resources, you can discover the history of the building, learn about its design and features, and find out about our exciting plans for its conservation and refurbishment.
+Using our online resources, you can discover the history of the building, learn about its design and features, and find out about the works we undertook to pull the building back together.

-Your participation and support is essential to help deliver the project.
+Your participation and support is essential to help complete the project.

 Project at a Glance